WallarooLabs/wally/book/appendix/virtualenv.md

 ## Using Virtualenv

+It is assumed that every shell you start for Wallaroo was set up by following [Starting a new shell for Wallaroo](/book/getting-started/starting-a-new-shell.md) for your environment.

 To use the virtualenv, activate it in your shell.
 In the bash shell, this command is

 ```bash